san7mr/san7mr/README.md

-# Hi there, I'm San7mr! 👋
+# Hi there, I'm Sanjay! 👋

 Welcome to my GitHub profile!
 I'm a passionate developer who loves working on innovative projects and learning new technologies.